opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 Note that there are at least five dimensions here: frequency, intensity, time, envelope, chirp modulation.
-More generally, wavelet-style decomposition is handy high-dimensional fractal spaces.
+More generally, wavelet-style decomposition is handy for high-dimensional fractal spaces.

 I've oversimplified the segmentation to make it fit in this chart.